B-Roll: 1-8 Cavalry Regiment Abrams crews conduct weapons qualification in Pabrade, Lithuania

-U.S. Army M1A2 Abrams tank crews with 1st Battalion, 8th Cavalry Regiment, 1st Cavalry Division, supporting 4th Infantry Division, conduct live-fire qualification at Pabrade Training Area, Lithuania, Aug.
-12-14.
+U.S. Army M1A2 Abrams tank crews with 1st Battalion, 8th Cavalry Regiment, 1st Cavalry Division, supporting 4th Infantry Division, zero their tank canons and conduct live-fire qualification at Pabrade Training Area, Lithuania, Aug.
+12-13.
 The 4th Inf.
 Div.'s mission in Europe is to engage in multinational training and exercises across the continent, working alongside NATO allies and regional security partners to provide combat-credible forces to V Corps, America’s forward deployed corps in Europe.
-(U.S. Army video by Capt.
-Dan Yarnall)
+(U.S. Army video by Sgt.
+Cesar Salazar Jr.)

 |Date Taken: